MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SendConnector.md

 ```

 ### -AddressSpaces
 The AddressSpaces parameter specifies the domain names to which the Send connector routes mail.
-The complete syntax for entering each address space is as follows: \<AddressSpaceType\>:\<AddressSpace\>;\<AddressSpaceCost\>
+The complete syntax for entering each address space is: `AddressSpaceType:AddressSpace;AddressSpaceCost`.

 - AddressSpaceType: On an Edge server, the address space type must be SMTP.
 In the Transport service on a Mailbox server, the address space type may be SMTP, X400, or any other text string.
 If you omit the address space type, SMTP is assumed.
 - AddressSpace: For SMTP address space types, the address space that you enter must be RFC 1035-compliant.
 For example, \*, \*.com, and \*.contoso.com are permitted, but \*contoso.com is not.
 For X.400 address space types, the address space that you enter must be RFC 1685-compliant, such as o=MySite;p=MyOrg;a=adatum;c=us.
 For all other values of address space type, you can enter any text for the address space.